hsakamotoFG/speaking-meeting-bot/README.md

 Each persona is defined in the `@personas` directory with:

 -   A README.md defining their personality
--   Space for additional markdown files to expand behavior
+-   Space for additional markdown files to expand knowledge and behaviour

 ### Example Persona Structure